CodeShayk/ApiAggregator/README.md

 * You could nest api/transformer pairs in a `parent/child` hierarchy.
 In a given parent/child hierarchy, the output of the parent api will serve as the input to the nested api to resolve its api endpoint.
 * The api/transformer mappings can be `nested` to `5` levels of dependency.
 * By convention, The api name should be `dot` separated string with a dot for every nested level.
-The name should includes all parent names separated by a dot for a given hierarchy.
+The name should includes all parent names separated by a dot for a given hierarchy. ie. For a 3 level dependency api mapping the name should be like `customer.orders.items`

-Example - For a 3 level dependency api mapping the name should be like `customer.orders.items`
+Example.
 > Below is the snippet from `CustomerAggregate` definition for parent/child relationship between Customer & Communication apis.
 The api response from CustomerApi is the input to CommunicationApi for resolving its endpoint url.
 ```
    .Map<CustomerApi, CustomerTransform>(With.Name("customer"), -- Parent mapping with name